Ten Major Relationships: Soviet model of development and Sino-Soviet relations

-Mao’s view on the state purchase of grain
+Mao's view on the state purchase of grain

-In part four, Mao said that the party “did make a mistake on the question of grain.”
-In 1954, a decrease in production was accompanied by an increase in state purchase, making the peasants “disgruntled, and there were a lot of complaints both inside and outside the Party.”
-In 1955, the amount of grain purchased by the state decreased and there was a good harvest, reversing the peasants’ opinion on the party.
-In historian Yang Kuisong’s analysis, in the 1950s Mao was actually deeply concerned about the livelihood of peasants but his view on the state purchase of grain and the burden exerted on peasants changed gradually from considering to exploitative because of two factors: 1) the implementation of the First Five-year plan in 1953, and 2) the overall and long-term benefit of the state.
+In part four, Mao said that the party "did make a mistake on the question of grain."
+In 1954, a decrease in production was accompanied by an increase in state purchase, making the peasants "disgruntled, and there were a lot of complaints both inside and outside the Party."
+In 1955, the amount of grain purchased by the state decreased and there was a good harvest, reversing the peasants' opinion on the party.
+In historian Yang Kuisong's analysis, in the 1950s Mao was actually deeply concerned about the livelihood of peasants but his view on the state purchase of grain and the burden exerted on peasants changed gradually from considering to exploitative because of two factors: 1) the implementation of the First Five-year plan in 1953, and 2) the overall and long-term benefit of the state.

-The state collection of grain had been a strenuous issue for the new regime considering the fact that the War of Resistance against Japan (1937-1945) and the Civil War (1946-1949) had caused a devastating effect on the country's economic activities.
+The state collection of grain had been a strenuous issue for the new regime considering the fact that the Second Sino-Japanese War and the Chinese Civil War had caused a devastating effect on the country's economic activities.
 In the early 1950s, there were already incidents of peasants committing suicide or resisting the state collection despite Chen Yun's urge of caution.
 As seen from the official figures, grain shortage in spring (chunhuang 春荒) might not be the most direct cause of unnatural death, as years with higher shortage could actually have fewer unnatural death.
 Instead, natural disaster and the state purchase of grain were what exerted burden on the peasants.
 After 1949, the state purchase of grain had been on the rise and the increase was the most prominent after the implementation of the state monopoly in 1953.
-In 1956-1967, the figure dropped and it did not increase until the Great Leap Forward.
+In 1956–1967, the figure dropped and it did not increase until the Great Leap Forward.